Everest Base Camp Luxury Adventure with Heli Return – 9 Days of Unmatched Himalayan Grandeur

 - In Tengboche (3,860m): The Rivendell Lodge blends Sherpa architecture with modern comforts – think hand-carved wooden interiors, electric blankets, and a cozy library with mountain memoirs.

-- Dingboche (4,410m): The Himalayan Hotel’s oxygen-enriched rooms (yes, really!) help combat altitude while you recharge in heated common areas with panoramic windows.
+- Dingboche (4,410m): At The Himalayan Hotel, oxygen-enriched rooms help you acclimatize comfortably, while heated common areas with panoramic windows let you relax and enjoy the stunning Himalayan views.

 - Final Night at Gorak Shep (5,164m): Even at this extreme altitude, your luxury lodge provides insulated sleeping pods with battery-powered heaters – a far cry from the basic dormitories most trekkers endure.